rsmusllp/king-phisher/docs/source/client/gobject_signals.rst

 The following are the signals for the :py:class:`~king_phisher.client.tabs.mail.MailSenderTab` object.

+.. py:function:: message-create(target, message)

+   This signal is emitted when the message and target have been loaded and constructed.
+Subscribers to this signal may use it as an opportunity to modify the message object prior to it being sent.

+   .. versionadded:: 1.10.0b2

+   :signal flags: ``SIGNAL_RUN_FIRST``
+   :param target: The target for the message.
+   :type target: :py:class:`~king_phisher.client.mailer.MessageTarget`
+   :param message: The message about to be sent to the target.
+   :type message: :py:class:`~king_phisher.client.mailer.TopMIMEMultipart`

 .. py:function:: message-data-export(target_file)

    This signal is emitted when the client is going to export the message